schmelczer/great-ai/README.md

 ![demo screen capture](https://raw.githubusercontent.com/schmelczer/great-ai/main/docs/media/demo.gif)

 That's it.
 Your GreatAI service is _nearly_ ready for production use.
-Many of the [SE4ML best-practices](https://se-ml.github.io) are configured and implemented automatically (of course, these can be customised as well).
+Many of the [SE4ML best practices](https://se-ml.github.io) are configured and implemented automatically (of course, these can be customised as well).

 [Check out the full documentation here](https://great-ai.scoutinscience.com).